ethyca/fides/docs/fides/docs/deployment.md

 # Deployment Guide

 Most of the examples in this documentation focus on a simple setup where everything runs *locally* on your development machine.
-But to actually leverage the benefits of Fidesctl with a team, you'll need to deploy this to a hosted environment where your developer team can collaborate.
+But to actually leverage the benefits of `fidesctl` with a team, you'll need to deploy this to a hosted environment where your developer team can collaborate.

-A fully deployed Fidesctl environment can be broken down into four parts:
+A fully deployed `fidesctl` environment can be broken down into four parts:

-1. **Hosted Database**: Postgres database server used by the web server to persist state.
+1. [**Hosted Database**](#step-1-setup-hosted-database): Postgres database server used by the web server to persist state.
-1. **Hosted Web Server**: Shared instance of `fidesctl webserver` that acts as a "source-of-truth" for shared resources, is accessible to all developers and CI.
+1. [**Hosted Web Server**](#step-2-setting-up-the-fidesctl-web-server): Shared instance of `fidesctl webserver` that acts as a "source-of-truth" for shared resources, is accessible to all developers and CI.
-1. **Developer Machines**: Developers running `fidesctl` locally when updating resource files.
+1. [**Developer Machines**](#step-3-installing-fidesctl-cli-on-your-developer-machines): Developers running `fidesctl` locally when updating resource files.
-1. **CI Build Server**: Run automated `fidesctl evaluate` commands both pre- and post-merge, to enforce policy as part of continuous integration.
+1. [**CI Build Server**](#step-5-installing-fidesctl-cli-on-ci-build-server): Run automated `fidesctl evaluate` commands both pre- and post-merge, to enforce policy as part of continuous integration.

 ![Deployment Diagram](img/Deployment_Diagram.svg)